 The elephant bush bonsai can be grown from seed or by propagation.
 However, it’s easiest to grow from cuttings that are propagated in the summer.

-How To Care for Dwarf Jade Bonsai
+How To Care for a Jade Bonsai

 Grow your Portulacaria afra indoors if you live in a temperate zone.
 However, do keep in mind that you can keep it outdoors as long as it is placed in full sun and is kept at temperatures above 50 degrees or so at all times.

 Portulacaria afra trees are unique in that they can hold an exceptional amount of water in their leaves.
 As succulents, they don’t need to be watered very often.
+That said, it’s a good idea to have a solid watering schedule in place to make sure you aren’t over watering your plant and that you let the soil become completely dry.

 In fact, it’s a good idea to let your plant dry out slightly between watering.
 In the winter, you can water as little as once every three to four weeks, especially if your plant is being grown in cooler conditions.